prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 $ roslaunch mushr_mujoco_ros path_publisher.launch plan_file:='~/catkin_ws/src/mushr_mujoco_ros/plans/{name of text file}'
 ```

-Enjoy how one MuSHR car makes an 8 without colliding into the other car.
-Awesome, you have successfully completed this tutorial!
+Awesome, if your MuSHR car makes an 8, you have successfully completed this tutorial!
 Feel free to play around and design your own plans and execute them.

 -----------------------------------------------------------------------------------------------------------------